 Upper McCloud Falls was the first part of the waterfall we arrived at.
 After parking and a 5-minute walk along the McCloud River, you will get to the viewing area.
 The water that makes up Upper Falls travels down a small rock canyon and condenses, thus making the falls seem a lot stronger than the others.

 The water simply pours out of here with power and drops about 25 feet.
 It was a beautiful waterfall to see, especially with the large rock face on the other side of the river; however, you cannot get very close to the falls from the viewing area or the trail.
-After taking it in you can head back to the car or continue on the trail down to Middle Falls.
+After taking it in, you can head back to the car or continue on the path down to Middle Falls.

 Middle McCloud Falls

 The middle part of this waterfall is located in a parking lot about 5 minutes from the Upper Falls.
 After an even shorter walk, you will be at the overlook for this waterfall.

 You are about 150 yards above the falls, but they are pretty impressive and a lot wider than Upper Falls.
 You can also walk down from here to the base of the falls, but we did not do that; we just took it in from the overlook.

 It was nice to be able to get such a good view of the falls, and I liked seeing where the water came from and where it was going as it traveled the McCloud River.

 This is the area where lots of other people were.
 The parking lot was even full here, while the other two lots had maybe three cars in them each.
 This was the least impressive of the three falls to me, but it was the one you could get closest to, and I heard you can even swim in it during summertime, making it a great spot to hang out and relax.

 There is also a bunch of picnic benches here so you can enjoy a nice lunch with the family while taking in a beautiful waterfall.
 I would have loved for it to be warmer so I could have jumped off the rock into the falls, but it was still a great place to hang out at.